stevenwdv/fathom-shadow/docs/zoo.rst

 New-Password Forms
 ==================

 Firefox's password manager needed a way to identify new-password fields so it could suggest (and memorize) high-entropy passwords for them.
 There is standardized markup for this, but only 2-4% of sites use it.
 Fathom thus stepped in to backstop the other 97%.
 On a corpus of 508 pages, we trained to a testing precision of 99.2% and recall of 92.1%.
-(We used ``fathom-train --pos-weight`` to slant the results in favor of fewer false positives, sacrificing some recall for it.)
+(We used ``fathom train --pos-weight`` to slant the results in favor of fewer false positives, sacrificing some recall for it.)
 Independent QA work showed an accuracy and false-negative rate better than that of Google Chrome—and a false-positive rate only 1% worse—and all of that with a purely client-side model.
 It shipped in Firefox 76.

 `New-password ruleset source <https://github.com/mozilla-services/fathom-login-forms/blob/master/new-password/rulesets.js>`_